infoatgodreams/GoDreams-Repository/Volume 1/Daily Log/Navneeths Log.md

 	- Govt Schemes and Acts
 	- Alternative Care
 	- Diversity & Inclusion
 - We have dived deep into Nutrition and Child Safety, looking at what the current realities are for CCIs and attempting to identify key levers for our program.
-The questions we have begun asking ourselves through the readings are:
+-  The questions we have begun asking ourselves through the readings are:
+	- What don't we know about how CCIs in India operate?
+What do we still not know?
+	- What have others done already that we can learn from?
+(Identifying innovations in institutional care and otherwise)
+	- What are considered the gold standards (best practices, high quality inputs, outcome measurements) in institutional childcare?
+	- What are the current realities (gaps observed in institutional care, how are these measured?)
+- Through asking these questions, we are preparing to immerse in our sandbox CCIs and validate what the literature review has told us and hasn't told us.
 -

 # 2022-02-07